xinyinglim/articles/cloudfunc-iotcore/README.md

 }

 ```
+# Running the function locally

 To run the code locally, you will need credentials to a service account with the correct IoT Core permissions.

-Go to the [cloud console](console.cloud.google.com) > IAM & Admin > Service Accounts.
+Go to the [GCP Cloud Console](console.cloud.google.com) > IAM & Admin > Service Accounts.
 Create a service account with the "Cloud IoT Device Controller permission".
 This allows the service account to change device configurations.

 ![Give the service account the Cloud IoT Device Controller permission](./img/setpermission.png)